My Explanation of Positional Play

 Keeping and passing the ball are the most important technical skills for a Positional Play team.
 In training sessions, a considerable amount of time must be devoted to development of these skills and habits.
 The habit of possession is critical.
 Each player and the team as a whole must have the instinct to keep the ball and to win it back quickly if it is lost.
 A skilled possession team can move the ball quickly in small spaces and draw in defenders, thereby creating space in other areas of the field.

 This is a big topic, but let's keep it simple.
 The best numerical superiority is 1v0, which just means one player has the ball with space and no opposition.
-Other superiorities are also advantageous, of course.
+Numerical superiority ("there are more of us") simply means outnumbering the rival in the area where we have the ball.
 For example, when playing out of the back against a team that is pressing with one striker, we can position ourselves to create a 4v1 situation.
 Or if we are possessing the ball on one side of the field and attracting defenders, a teammate on the other side of the field might be free and in a 1v0 situation.
-These superiorities can be created all over the field through intelligent positioning.
+These numerical superiorities can be created all over the field through intelligent positioning.

 [Graphics above are from a fabulous article on rondos by Julian Genoud.]